 During the seminar work, you will have become aware of the skills that you are learning.
 These competencies are laid out clearly in the Guidelines for MIPM and the Examiners will be marking your case presentations on these criteria.
-Some aspects of the training are more heavily weighted, and these include the practitioner-patient relationship, the feelings in the room and the psychosomatic genital examination.
 It is strongly advised that the cases in your logbook demonstrate those aspects of your work.
-The other competencies are also important and contribute to a well-rounded clinical consultation.
 Some cases may not allow you to be clear about your competency.
 A highly complicated case or a presentation involving too many consultations, whilst being interesting, may not allow you clearly to demonstrate those skills.